 The route towards net-zero carbon cruising has many paths.
-One of the key areas identified as making a significant impact in terms of emissions is the implementation and use of shoreside electricity (SSE) at ports.
-This means ships can connect directly to power sources on shore, thereby extinguishing their engines, and eliminating carbon emissions while the ship is berthed.
+One of the key areas identified as making a significant impact in terms of emissions is the implementation and use of shoreside electricity/ Onshore Power Supply (OPS) at ports.

 While ports across Europe are starting to drive forward projects to implement shoreside power capability, this is complex expensive to do and involves many players.
 It is another area where collaboration between ports, operators, and public authorities is vital.
 There are still only relatively few cruise berths in European ports which provide SSE, and public finance is essential in order to meet EU goals.

 So far, however, more cruise ships are equipped with shore power connections than there are ports internationally that offer this option.